TaitoUnited/taito-cli/docs/manual/03-usage.md

 ### The basics

-Only a small subset of taito commands are enabled if you are located outside a project directory.
-However, you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
+Taito-cli is configured with a `taito-config.sh` file placed at your project root directory.
+You can execute taito commands anywhere in the project directory hierarcy (project root dir, or subdirectories).
+If you are located outside a project directory, only global taito-cli plugins are enabled and therefore only a small subset of taito commands are enabled.

 Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
 Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito vc feat -h` or `taito env -h`.
 Write `taito ` and hit tab, and you'll get autocompletion for predefined commands.

 Some of the plugins require authentication.
-If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of the project.
-Note that your credentials are saved on the container image, as you don't need them lying on your host file system anymore.
+If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito --auth:dev`).
+Note that your credentials are saved on the taito-cli container image, as you don't need them lying on your host file system anymore.

-[Tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including setting up your own infrastructure and creating your first taito-cli project.
+[Taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including setting up your own infrastructure and creating your first taito-cli project.
 You may consider it as a chronological taito-cli manual.

-See the [README.md](https://github.com/TaitoUnited/kubernetes-template#readme) of the [kubernetes-template](https://github.com/TaitoUnited/kubernetes-template) project as an example on how to use taito-cli with your project.
+See the [DEVELOPMENT.md](https://github.com/TaitoUnited/server-template/blob/master/DEVELOPMENT.md) of the [kubernetes-template](https://github.com/TaitoUnited/server-template) as an example on how to use taito-cli with your project.

 ### Troubleshooting